reproducible-reporting/templates/DOCUMENTATION.md

-  With these data files, reproducibility can be verified, which is also of interest, e.g. when there are issues with the isolation of the software environment, or when trying to reproduce old work for which the software environment is difficult to recreate.
+  With these data files, reproducibility can be verified, which is also of interest, e.g. when there are issues with the isolation of the software environment, or when one tries to reproduce old work for which the software environment is difficult to recreate.